droglenc/NCMTH107/resources/FAQ/FAQs/videos.md

 * Video: [Randomization in R](https://vimeo.com/user45324800/random-numbers){:target="_blank"} [3 mins] [![Web](../../../img/web.png)](../../../modules/DataProduction_RHO.html){:target="_blank"}  [![PDF](../../../img/pdf.png)](../../../modules/DataProduction_RHO.pdf) [![MSWord](../../../img/word.png)](../../../modules/DataProduction_RHO.docx)  [![R](../../../img/Rlogo.png)](../../../modules/DataProduction_RHO.R){:target="_blank"}

-## YouTube Videos
+## YouTube Videos (IE and Firefox)
-It appears that the videos open without any issues in Internet Explorer.
-However, in Firefox and Chrome, the videos do not play automatically and may even appear to not exist.
-In all cases that I have tested, the videos will load if I put the cursor in the web address bar and press Enter.
-In Chrome, the videos will also play if I press the RELOAD button.
+It appears that the videos open without issue in Internet Explorer.
+With Firefox, the videos may appear to not exist, but will appear if you put the cursor in the web address bar and press Enter.

 Here is a sample:

-* Video: [Types of Conclusions](https://www.youtube.com/v/5zkg1w5zoQ0?version=3&autoplay=1&start=1597){:target="_blank"} [3 mins]
+* Video: [Types of Conclusions](https://www.youtube.com/v/5zkg1w5zoQ0?rel=0&start=1597){:target="_blank"} [3 mins]

+## YouTube Videos (Chrome)
+In Chrome, the videos will NOT play the way that I have linked to them.
+If you insist on using Chrome, you can replace the "v/" portion of the URL in the address bar to "watch?v=".
+I would also change the "?" in front of "rel=0" to an "&".
+Thus, an address like "https://www.youtube.com/v/yxXsPc0bphQ?rel=0" would be changed to "https://www.youtube.com/watch?v=yxXsPc0bphQ&rel=0".

 ----